-Andy Reid wasn’t to know, but after a year working in Nottingham Forest‘s club shop while studying at university in the city, I’ll always feel connected to him.
+Andy Reid wasn’t to know, but having spent a year working in Nottingham Forest‘s club shop while at university, I’ll always feel connected to him.

 Matchdays aside, it was a pretty mundane job, in which the only particularly challenging aspect was occasionally having to feign an affinity towards the club with enthusiastic customers.

 Every now and again on particularly quiet days the kitman would drop off the shirts to be worn by the players at the weekend, on which we would be tasked with printing the names, numbers and sponsors.